p2k/CPL/README.md

 * A functional programming language based on Erlang
 * Compiler and reference implementation in Python
-* Optimized Virtual Machines for all Platforms in C
+* Optimized Virtual Machines for all Platforms in C (and ASM)

 ## Description ##